-As I was browsing the adored site of skeptics, Evil Bible.com, I came across an interesting list of ten signs that indicate one is a fundamentalist Christian.
+As I was browsing popular skeptic sources on the web, I came across an interesting list of ten signs that indicate that one is a fundamentalist Christian.
 Do these apply to you or me?
 If they do, what should we change?

 10 – “You vigorously deny the existence of thousands of gods claimed by other religions, but feel outraged when someone denies the existence of yours.”